Daway101/Daway101/README.md

 - Learning how AI fits into enterprise platforms responsibly
 - Writing projects that tell a story, not just show code

 If something here sparks a conversation, feel free to reach out.
-I’m always happy to learn from others and compare notes.
+I always enjoy learning from others and sharing perspective.

 <!--